-The Early Learning and Development program is designed to prepare individuals to enter the workforce as Early Childhood Professionals and to assist individuals employed in the field to upgrade and expand their skills.
+The Associate in Applied Science (AAS) in Early Learning and Development program is designed to prepare individuals to enter the workforce as Early Childhood Professionals and to assist individuals employed in the field to upgrade and expand their skills.
 The program emphasizes the roles of early care and education professionals, families and the wider society as they together meet the contemporary needs of young children.
 Course work includes the principles of developmental science, professionalism in early childhood work, philosophies and methods of early learning, and the impact of standards on practice.
 To apply planning, management and evaluation skills, students will observe, participate, and intern in state licensed early childhood programs.

+programs.

-Required Courses: 34
+Required Courses: 32

 ECH128 Early Learning: Play and the Arts 3

 EED200 Foundations of Early Childhood Education 1 3

 EED212 Guidance, Management and the

 Environment 3

 EED215 Early Learning: Health, Safety, Nutrition

 and Fitness 3

 EED220 Child, Family, Community and Culture 3

 EED222 Introduction to the Exceptional Young

 Child: Birth to Age Eight 3

 EED245 Early Learning: Language Acquisition and

 Literacy Development 3

-EED255 Portfolio Development and Writing

-for the Profession 3

-C 4 1 4 .
-1, .
-1, . , 1 (6 (4) 1 ٠,